thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.desc.md

 ## Objectives

 - Explain what a synthetic event is
-- Explain why a synthetic event is important.
+- Explain why a synthetic event is important
+- Explain the difference between `value`, `defaultValue`, and `this.state.value`
-- Use synthetic events to build an interactive React user interface.
+- Use synthetic events to build an interactive React user interface

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|